 Network & Coffee

-Twice weekly, we bring Othership members together for an online networking event to network, share ideas and drink coffee!
+We bring Othership members together every week for an online networking event to chat, share ideas and drink coffee!

 This isn’t your standard business to business networking.
 Forget the suits and meaningless small-talk, at the Othership Network & Coffee events what you’re wearing doesn’t matter as much as your mindset.